xSuri/Hack-Docs-etc./README.md

 # Info
 I am constantly improving my own skills and so far I do not share my projects very much, I am aware of many possible errors.

-all is in .md or file's scripts to hack machine.
+All is in .md or file's scripts to hack machine.
 I'm beginner and I learn day for.
 Maybe can be make better.
 Have Fun!

+# Warning

+***Everything I do is for educational purposes and "White hack".
+Every thing I do is sterile and on my machines or made available for study purposes (HTB, TryHackMe).
+The use of vulnerabilities on real servers without the consent of their owner is punished and strictly prohibited.***